 A book list of favorite books that I remember from my childhood would not be complete without A Tree Grows in Brooklyn, by Betty Smith.
 It’s memorable for so many reasons.
-Beyond being a classic, the story is a tragic coming-of-age tale that centers around Francie Nolan.
+Beyond being a classic, the story is a tragic coming-of-age tale that centers on Francie Nolan.
 Her family struggles with poverty, alcoholism, and the brutal realities of existence for an Irish-American family in Brooklyn, New York.

 Some Background on A Tree Grows in Brooklyn

-Francie’s mother, Katie, is the child of immigrants, who came to America to make a better life for their children.
-As readers, we’re drawn to the book, because it reinforces the power of the book, reading–and understanding.
-Francie’s grandmother encouraged her daughter to read the Bible and Shakespeare, but also stressed the urgent need to tell stories: “You must tell the fairy tales of the old country.
-You must tell of those not of the earth who live forever in the hearts of people–fairies, elves, dwarfs, and such…”
+Francie’s mother, Katie, is the child of immigrants who came to America to make a better life for their children.
+As readers, we’re drawn to the book because it reinforces the power of the book, reading–and understanding.
+Francie’s grandmother encouraged her daughter to read the Bible and Shakespeare but also stressed the urgent need to tell stories: “You must tell the fairy tales of the old country.
+You must tell of those not of the earth who live forever in the hearts of people–fairies, elves, dwarfs, and such….”

 Embrace Life in A Tree Grows in Brooklyn

-- Coming of Age: Francie (Mary Frances Nolan) is 11 years old when the novel begin, but she’s quickly forced to grow up and take on responsibilities that are beyond her years.
+- Coming of Age: Francie (Mary Frances Nolan) is 11 years old when the novel begins, but she’s quickly forced to grow up and take on responsibilities that are beyond her years.
 By the end of the novel, she is 17.

 - The American Dream: Francie and her family dare to hope and dream.
 They work toward success, even as they struggle with the realities of poverty, disease, exploitation, and the realities of life.